stormasm/influx-notes/flux/ir.md

+You can scan through your source code, parse it into an Abstract Syntax Tree (AST) then generate some abstract language (let’s call this Intermediate Representation) which LLVM can understand, LLVM says “Thanks!
+We’ll take it from here”.

 In this document:

 https://github.com/influxdata/flux/blob/master/docs/CompilationExecution.md

 Where in our code is the IR ?

 Is the Intermediate Representation the AST ?

+**No its not**
+according to the note from above...

 https://github.com/influxdata/flux/blob/master/ast/ast.go